emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

 ## Add the puzzle

-Add a new puzzle using Axion CLI with this long command, replacing `crossword.friend.testnet` with your subaccount:
+Add a new puzzle using Fermi CLI with this long command, replacing `crossword.friend.testnet` with your subaccount:

 ```
 near call crossword.friend.testnet new_puzzle '{